redureau/shoptalk/index.md

 ## Why some machine learning model overfit more than others ?

 Overfitting is not only about the number of parameters or even the VC dimension.
-Transformers are notorious for indefinitely improving, which suggests a more nuanced notion of expressiveness."
+Transformers are notorious for indefinitely improving, which suggests a more nuanced notion of expressiveness.